-Selecting Stages

-Stages can be selected from the main stage combo menu.
+Selecting Stages Stages can be selected from the main stage combo menu.
 Once a stage is selected, ONLY airways that are assigned to that stage are shown on the screen.
 All other airways not belonging to the selected stage will be hidden, and will not form part of the error checking, simulation or summary.

-You cannot view ALL airways on ALL stages simultaneously, and at this time to prevent confusion, all Windows opened in VentSim will display only the selected stage.
+You cannot view ALL airways on ALL stages simultaneously, and at this time to prevent confusion, all Windows opened in Ventsim will display only the selected stage.
 Manually Assigning airways to different stages.

 Airways can be assigned to different stages from the EDIT box function.
 Simply use the SELECT button to select the airways, then use the EDIT button to change one or more airways to a new stage selection.
 A horizontal series of boxes representing each available stage is shown in the EDIT box.
 Three different colours represent the current state of the selected airways.
-If the mouse is hovered over any of the boxes, a tool tip will show the name of the stage.

-• Clear White shows that the edited airways do not currently belong to that stage.

-22.3.
-Creating a Unique Version of an Airway for a Stage

-Whenever a variation is required of an existing airway for a particular stage (for example an extra or different fan added, a different airway size, a different resistance or preset value, a different heat source or event, etc) then a 'copy' or 'duplicate' of the airway must be made for use on that stage only.
+If the mouse is hovered over any of the boxes, a tool tip will show the name of the stage. • Clear White shows that the edited airways do not currently belong to that stage.
+23.3.
+Creating a Unique Version of an Airway for a Stage Whenever a variation is required of an existing airway for a particular stage (for example an extra or different fan added, a different airway size, a different resistance or preset value, a different heat source or event, etc) then a 'copy' or 'duplicate' of the airway must be made for use on that stage only.
 There are a number of ways to do this.
 For novices, the easiest way is described in OPTION 4 - Automatic Stage Control.

-Option 1 - Edit Box Auto Create Button Should still show), the SELECT and EDIT the airways with the EDIT box.
+Create Button Option 1 - Edit Box Auto Ensure the airways you wish to create a unique version of (duplicate) are set to show on the stage where the change is required.
+Select and change to the required stage from the pull down menu on the main screen (the airways should still show), the SELECT and EDIT the airways with the EDIT box.

 Use the stage Duplicate button to create a unique version of these airways.
 This button will REMOVE the selected airways from the current stage, and then create a duplicate of the airway that are set to only the current stage.
-The edited airways can now be modified without affecting the same airways on another stage.

-Option 2 - Create a copy of the airways While still on the old stage, select the airways you wish to appear on the new stage.
+The edited airways can now be modified without affecting the same airways on another stage. of the airways Option 2 - Create a copy While still on the old stage, select the airways you wish to appear on the new stage.
 If the selected airways are already shared with the new stage, EDIT the airways and deselect the new stage box so these airways will not show when switching to the new stage.